morbrian/CarND-Behavioral-Cloning-P3/README.md

 ## Training Process

-In our final approach we use the large 160,000 sized sample set as a data pool to select from, but we do the real work of data preparation during training.
+In our final approach we use the large 160,000 sized sample set as a data pool to select from, and we do all the work of data preparation and augmentation during training.

 The following pseudo-code describes how the realtime data generator works:

-        big-datset = read angles/image-names from file (each image is a sample) filtered-data = filter 98% of zero valued angle samples from big-dataset bin_edges = divide the range -1.0 - 1.0 into 20 bins with 21 edges
+        big-datset = read angles/image-names from file (each pair is a sample) filtered-data = filter 98% of zero valued angle samples from big-dataset bin_edges = divide the range -1.0 - 1.0 into 20 bins with 21 edges
         while loop_forever: